HKU MA Fine Art Graduation Show: If Not Now

 As part of If Not Now, students and graduates of the HKU MA Fine Art program organize a live radio program, hosted by Stranded FM, that includes audio tours of the exhibition, as well as conversations with, and contributions by the artists and guests.
 Tune in and listen to personal stories and experiences of struggle, artistic production processes, dreams and nightmares, and to catch a glimpse of experiences and sound bites from the semester-long program Sonic Archival Practices (part of HKU MA Fine Art, year 1).

-The exhibition is freely accessible during opening hours without pre-registration, but note that the max capacity in the exhibition space is somewhat limited when performances are taking place.
-Moreover on 7 October 17–19 hrs, the exhibition space is closed for visitors, with the exception of those who booked for the performance by Gerardo Gomez Tonda.
-Prior to your visit, please keep an eye on the website for changes for any Covid-19 developments.
+Note that on 7 October 17–19 hrs, the exhibition space is closed for visitors, with the exception of those who booked for the performance by Gerardo Gomez Tonda.

 Program preview day, Wednesday 30 September 2020: